It's great to meet you

 I know it's possible to navigate anxiety and self-doubt because I've done it myself.
 I had my first encounter with anxiety after college, working in high-pressure public relations for Fortune 500 companies.
 When it was time for me to change careers, I knew I wanted to help others overcome anxiety and uncertainty just as my counselor helped me.

 I graduated from Smith College, one of the first social work schools in the country to specialize in mental health treatment.
-Since then, the majority of my career has been spent working with young adults, including as a post-master's fellow at NCSU's counseling center.
-My most recent role is working as a counselor and professional development coach at the Institute for Advanced Analytics, where I work exclusively with master's degree students providing counseling for anxiety, imposter syndrome, stress, and life transitions.
-I provide workshops on imposter syndrome and lead classes teaching mindfulness skills to help students combat stress and anxiety.
-I am also an ICF certified professional development coach, and work with students to define and achieve goals that enhance their personal and professional development as young professionals.
+Since then, the majority of my career has been spent working with adults, including as a post-master's fellow at NCSU's counseling center.
+My most recent role was at the Institute for Advanced Analytics, where I provided counseling for anxiety, imposter syndrome, stress, and life transitions to master's degree students.
+I provided workshops on imposter syndrome and led classes teaching mindfulness skills to combat stress and anxiety.
+I also hold a certificate in business and professional coaching through NC State, which helps me work with adults to define and achieve goals that enhance their personal and professional development.

-I understand from personal experience how marriage, parenthood, career, and other big transitions in life can shake up your world and your confidence.
+I understand from personal experience how relationships, parenthood, career, and other big transitions can shake up your world and your confidence.
 I've been there, and I want you to know lots of capable people have these feelings.
-I love working with folks in the early to middle stages of adulthood, when the process of deciding who you want to be and how to navigate new roles can easily feel overwhelming and intimidating.
-I consider it a genuine privilege to work with others to achieve greater clarity and confidence as they navigate these questions, and I look forward to the possibility of working with you.
+I love helping adults navigate new experiences that can feel overwhelming and intimidating, and learn to believe in themselves in the process.
+I look forward to the possibility of helping you.

 I believe in being genuine in a counseling session.
 If I expect you to be real with me, then I think you deserve the same.
 That means I'll often tell you what I’m thinking, why I’m asking a certain question, and will respectfully challenge your thinking when appropriate.